-We have introduced a toggle in the Jetpack Ads settings page in the dashboard that allows you to enable targeted advertising in California.
-You can choose whether or not you want to enable this on your site.
-If you choose not to enable targeted advertising, then generic ads will be displayed for any of your visitors who come from California IP addresses.
+We have introduced a toggle in the settings page in the dashboard that allows you to enable targeted advertising in all US states.
+You can choose whether you want to enable this on your site.
+If you choose not to enable targeted advertising, then generic ads will be displayed for any of your visitors who come from IP addresses in relevant states.

-Enabling targeted ads in California for sites on a paid plan is a two step process:
+Enabling targeted ads for consumers in relevant states for sites on a paid plan is a two-step process:

-The “Do Not Sell My Personal Information” links only display to California IP addresses.
+The “Do Not Sell or Share My Personal Information” links only display to IP addresses in relevant states.
 You will also be able to see the link when you are logged in regardless of your geolocation so that you can test and preview the position of the link.

 |Data Synced (Read More)|

-We sync options that identify whether or not the feature is activated, as well as the site’s current approval status (i.e. is this site approved to participate in the WordAds program?).
+We sync options that identify whether the feature is activated, as well as the site’s current approval status (i.e. is this site approved to participate in the WordAds program?).